 Pyramid for dinner

 For dinner, we chose Pyramid in the Elante Mall over other famous ones like Nando’s, Pyramids of Grill and Chilis.
-We went in when they lured us for live music and plainly asked to try it once and allowed to leave if we didn’t like it.
+We went in when they lured us to live music and plainly asked to try it once and allowed to leave if we didn’t like it.
 But we didn’t!!

 The live music successfully enticed us and we enjoyed our meals there.
 Although a non-alcoholic person, their offer of 2 Rio beers at 100INR excited us so we jumped right at it.
-Live music with cheap flavored beer, delicious food, and amazing service got their name on the list of the best places to eat in Chandigarh.
+Live music with cheap flavoured beer, delicious food, and amazing service got their name on the list of the best places to eat in Chandigarh.

 How to reach Chandigarh